kubernetes/enhancements/keps/sig-release/3744-stay-on-supported-go-versions/README.md

 Here is an [example of tracking backports of prereq changes for go 1.20](https://github.com/kubernetes/release/issues/2815#issuecomment-1373891562).

-**3. Update release branches to new go minor versions**
+**3. Update release-1.x branches to new go minor versions**

-Update release branches to build/release using go 1.N once all of these conditions are satisfied:
+Update release-1.x branches to build/release using go 1.N once all of these conditions are satisfied:

 1. go 1.N has been released at least 3 months
    * this gives ~3 months for adoption of go 1.N by the go community